Skip to Page Content

 Authenticated PDF Version

-1.0 Purpose and Definition
+1.0 Purpose and Definitions

-1.2 Definitions:
+1.2 Definitions

-Alternate Achievement Standards” means targets that define how well and how much students should know and do in the content to be considered proficient on the alternate assessment.
+Alternate achievement standards” means targets that define how well and how much students should know and do in the content to be considered proficient on the alternate assessment.

-“Delaware System of Student Assessment (DeSSA)” means the statewide system of assessments designed to measure student achievement of state content standards, including, but not limited to, general assessments measuring student achievement based on grade-level academic standards, alternate assessments based on alternate achievement standards for students with the most significant cognitive disabilities, a college readiness assessment, an assessment for English Language Learners (ELL), a norm referenced assessment; or any assessment that may be administered or required as determined by the Department of Education for use in Delaware public schools.
+Delaware System of Student Assessment” or “DeSSA” means the statewide system of assessments designed to measure student achievement of state content standards, including, but not limited to, general assessments measuring student achievement based on grade-level academic standards, alternate assessments based on alternate achievement standards for students with the most significant cognitive disabilities, a college readiness assessment, an assessment for English Learners, a norm referenced assessment; or any assessment that may be administered or required as determined by the Department of Education for use in Delaware public schools.

-Department means the Delaware Department of Education.
+Department” means the Delaware Department of Education.

-District Test Coordinator (DTC) means the educator(s) assigned by the district or charter school to be the primary contact for DeSSA information.
-The DTC is responsible for coordinating the administration of state assessments within the district or charter.
-The DTC is also required to complete training and be knowledgeable of proper test administration and test security, and ensure that all personnel assigned to testing are adequately trained in proper test administration and test security.
+District Test Coordinator” means an educator assigned by the district or charter school to be the primary contact for DeSSA information.
+The District Test Coordinator is responsible for coordinating the administration of state assessments within the district or charter.
+The District Test Coordinator is also required to complete training and be knowledgeable of proper test administration and test security, and ensure that all personnel assigned to testing are adequately trained in proper test administration and test security.

-English Language Proficiency Assessment means an assessment that is intended to measure a non-native English speaker’s English proficiency in reading, writing, speaking, and listening.
-The English Language Proficiency Alternate Assessment is a similar assessment for students with significant cognitive disabilities.
+English language proficiency assessment means an assessment that is intended to measure a non-native English speaker’s English proficiency in reading, writing, speaking, and listening.
+The English language proficiency alternate assessment is a similar assessment for students with significant cognitive disabilities.

-National Assessment for Education Progress (NAEP) means a norm referenced assessment used statewide in selected schools and grades to measure academic achievement in various content areas including, but not limited to, English Language Arts, Mathematics and Science.
+National Assessment for Education Progress” means a norm referenced assessment used statewide in selected schools and grades to measure academic achievement in various content areas including English Language Arts and Literacy, Mathematics, and Science.

 10 DE Reg.
 676 (10/01/06)